ValeryChapman/voice-and-video-chat/README.md

-# Voice & Video chat
+# Voice and video chat using Golang

 ## What is it?
 This is an example of a simple voice and video chat using Golang server and Python client.